openmultiplayer/web/docs/scripting/functions/TextDrawSetPreviewRot.md

 ## Related Functions

+- [TextDrawGetPreviewRot](TextDrawGetPreviewRot): Gets the rotation and zoom of a 3D model preview textdraw.
 - [PlayerTextDrawSetPreviewRot](PlayerTextDrawSetPreviewRot): Set rotation of a 3D player textdraw preview.
 - [TextDrawSetPreviewModel](TextDrawSetPreviewModel): Set the 3D preview model of a textdraw.
 - [TextDrawSetPreviewVehCol](TextDrawSetPreviewVehCol): Set the colours of a vehicle in a 3D textdraw preview.